Do I Need Plant Watering Globes?

 Tap water can build up in the soil and eventually, it can harm the roots.

-Regularly watering your plants will help remove the salts from the soil and will keep your plants healthier.
+Watering your plants on a regular basis will help remove the salts from the soil and keep your plants healthier.

 You might also like: How To Rescue Over Watered Plants

 What Should I Keep In Mind When Using Plant Watering Globes?